- Risk Factors

 What is Rocky Mountain spotted fever?

 Rocky Mountain spotted fever (RMSF) is a tick-borne disease caused by the bacterium Rickettsia rickettsii.
 This illness, which is found in North, Central, and South America, is transmitted via the bite of an infected tick.
 The illness affects the lining of blood vessels (causing a condition termed vasculitis), causing the blood vessels to leak, which ultimately can cause damage to nearly all internal organs.
 It is the most common cause of fatal tick-borne diseases in the United States.
 The fatality rate is less than 1%.

 What causes Rocky Mountain spotted fever?

 RMSF is caused by Rickettsia rickettsii, a bacterium that is transmitted to humans via the bite of an infected tick.
-In the United States, these ticks include the Rocky Mountain wood tick (Dermacentor andersoni), American dog tick (Dermacentor variabilis), and brown dog tick (Rhipicephalus sanguineus).
+In the United States, these ticks include the Rocky Mountain wood tick (Dermacentor andersoni), the American dog tick (Dermacentor variabilis), and the brown dog tick (Rhipicephalus sanguineus).

 The tick needs to bite humans and then attach itself for at least six to 10 hours for the transmission of the bacterium to occur, although transmission does not occur for up to 24 hours in some cases.

 What are Rocky Mountain spotted fever risk factors?

 Being outdoors in areas where the ticks carrying Rickettsia rickettsii are prevalent is the major risk factor for acquiring the disease.